-- Broadband Internet.
+• Broadband Internet.
 Your Internet connection speed is determined by your modem type, such as ADSL or cable modem, as well as the connection speed of the sites to which you connect, and general Internet traffic.
 ADSL and cable modem connections are asymmetrical, meaning they have a lower data rate to the Internet (upstream) than from the Internet (downstream).
 Keep in mind that when you connect to another site that also has an asymmetrical connection, the data rate between your sites is limited by each side's upstream data rate.
 A typical residential ADSL or cable modem connection provides a downstream throughput of about 1 to 3 megabits per second (Mbps).
-Newer technologies such as ADSL2+ and Fiber to the Home (FTTH) will increase the connection speed to tens of Mbps. - Wireless.
-Your Wireless-N Router Model WNR2000 provides a wireless data throughput of up to 300 Mbps using technology called multiple input, multiple output (MIMO), in which multiple antennas transmit multiple streams of data.
-The use of multiple antennas also provides excellent range and coverage.
+Newer technologies such as ADSL2+ and Fiber to the Home (FTTH) will increase the connection speed to tens of Mbps.

+- Wireless.
+Your Wireless-N 150 Router Model WNR1000v2 provides a wireless data throughput of up to 150 Mbps.
 With the introduction of the newer WPA and WPA2 encryption and authentication protocols, wireless security is extremely strong. - To get the best performance, use RangeMax NEXT adapters such as the WN511B for your computers.
-Although the RangeMax NEXT router is compatible with older 802.11b and 802.11g adapters, the use of these older wireless technologies in your network can result in lower throughput overall (typically less than 10 Mbps for 802.11b and less than 40 Mbps for 802.11g).
+Although the WNR1000v2 router is compatible with older 802.11b and 802.11g adapters, the use of these older wireless technologies in your network can result in lower throughput overall (typically less than 10 Mbps for 802.11b and less than 40 Mbps for 802.11g).
 In addition, many older wireless products do not support the latest security protocols, WPA and WPA2. - Powerline.
 For connecting rooms or floors that are blocked by obstructions or are distant vertically, consider networking over your building's AC wiring.
 NETGEAR's Powerline HD family of products delivers up to 200 Mbps to any outlet, while the older-generation XE family of products delivers 14 Mbps or 85 Mbps.
-Data transmissions are encrypted for security, and you can configure an individual network password to prevent neighbors from connecting.

-The Powerline HD family of products can coexist on the same network with older-generation XE family products or HomePlug 1.0 products, but they are not interoperable with these older products.
+Data transmissions are encrypted for security, and you can configure an individual network password to prevent neighbors from connecting. - The Powerline HD family of products can coexist on the same network with older-generation XE family products or HomePlug 1.0 products, but they are not interoperable with these older products. - Wired Ethernet.

-• Wired Ethernet.
 As gigabit-speed Ethernet ports (10/100/1000 Mbps) become common on newer computers, wired Ethernet remains a good choice for speed, economy, and security.
 Gigabit Ethernet can extend up to 100 meters with twisted-pair wiring of Cat 5e or better.
 A wired connection is not susceptible to interference, and eavesdropping would require a physical connection to your network.